Lice vs dandruff: 3 key differences

 HOW TO SPOT HEAD LICE

-Head lice and dandruff share similar symptoms, including an itchy and irritated scalp.
+Head lice and dandruff share similar symptoms, including an itchy scalp.

 Head lice produce eggs called nits, which are a similar colour to dandruff flakes.